 When do I need to wear a face covering?

-Masks are no longer required for fully vaccinated individuals inside or outside.
-It is highly recommended that individuals that are not vaccinated wear a face covering if they cannot remain socially distant.
+Masks are no longer mandated for fully vaccinated individuals inside or outside.
+It is highly recommended that individuals that are not vaccinated wear a face covering if they indoors or cannot remain socially distant.

 If I test positive for COVID-19, how long do I have to self-isolate for before returning to play?

-If you tested positive for COVID-19 and have symptoms, it is critical that you self-isolate (stay in your home and away from others) for:
+If you tested positive for COVID-19, it is critical that you self-isolate (stay in your home and away from others) for:

-- 10 days after symptoms first appeared and
+- 10 days after symptoms first appeared (NOT 5 days) (day 0 is the first day of symptoms) and

 - 24 hours with no fever without the use of fever-reducing medications and